History of Handweaving

 1- Our Ancestors Understood Weaving

 Our ancestors understood weaving.
 This is because it was such an essential skill for them to know.
-I know that I had some great grandparents in Sweden that were expert weavers.
+I know that I had some great-grandparents in Sweden who were expert weavers.
 My Swedish mother also knew how to weave; I grew up with a weaving loom in our home.

 No matter who your ancestors are or where in the world they may have lived.
 You can almost be certain that they understood some weaving.
 For most of our ancestors, weaving was an essential skill for them to know and understand.